Oksi2510/rsschool-cv-stage0/cv.md

 | discord | Oksana (Oksi2510)               |

 ### About me:
 I want to become a frontend developer working with Angular.
 I'm learning hard and can stay focused on tasks.
 I am responsible and able to work on several things at once.
 I've been teaching myself coding for 12 weeks yet.

+### My skils:
+I know and can use HTML, CSS, SCSS, and basic JavaScript.